jmarsil/pygempick/README.md

 The project will be updated in the upcoming weeks with tutorials on how to use the functions given within pygempick.
-This algoritm was built to help researchers diagnose pateints with rare protein misfolding diseases like ATTR, AD, FTD and ALS using novel Immunogold diagnostic techniques.
+This module was built to help researchers diagnose pateints with rare protein misfolding diseases like ATTR, AD, FTD and ALS using novel Immunogold diagnostic techniques.